946918940/flowersClassificationTensorflow/README.md

 # Tensorflow Flowers Classifier

-For all those flower lovers out there, here is a Tensorflow image classifier that can predict the species of a flower from its photo.
+For all those flower lovers out there, here is a Tensorflow image classifier that can predict the species of a flower from its image.
 This model is trained to detect 5 different species of flowers.

 1. daisy
 2. dandelion